Revelation 21:6

 Explained for Children

-Imagine you're really thirsty on a hot day, and someone says they will give you as much cold lemonade as you want for free!
-That's what Jesus is saying here—he’s offering everyone who needs it all the refreshing drink of life.
+Imagine you're really thirsty on a hot day, and someone offers you a big glass of cold lemonade for free!
+That's what Jesus is saying here—he’s offering us something even better than lemonade to quench our thirst forever!

 Historical Background